 There is a wide sweep about my mind.
 I am always above and beyond the preoccupations of most public men.
 I can cover a ground much vaster than they can see.
 I cannot keep myself from saying about twenty times a day: ‘How right I am, and how wrong they are.’

 Metternich also stated back in 1848, “When Paris sneezes, Europe catches a cold” and this catchy phrase was taken up by British economists to apply to the world’s emerging superpower after England, France and Prussia’s decline, the United States, and its stuck since as a cliche, as relevant today as ever, except with SARS-CoV-2, Europe sneezed and America caught pneumonia.
-In the Dark Ages, the Black Plague (the bubonic plague, which is very bad and not in any way related to bubonic weed, which doesn’t kill anyone and only gives stoners the munchies) was extremely deadly and wiped out half the population of Europe before smallpox and tuberculosis took it from there, TB was first seen in Europe around the year 1500 and then, followed by Conquistadors and Conquerors, herd immunity (payed for by the deaths of millions of Europeans) then presaged the killing millions more of indigenous peoples thereafter.
-The origin of the virus smallpox as a natural disease is unknown, believed to have appeared around 10,000 BC in the first agricultural settlements in the Fertile Crescent of Africa, also in ancient Asian cultures to the East, Variola major smallpox was described in text as early as 1100 BC in China and also in ancient Sanskrit in India.
+In the Dark Ages, the Black Plague (the bubonic plague, which is very bad and not in any way related to bubonic weed, which doesn’t kill anyone and only gives stoners the munchies) was extremely deadly and wiped out half the population of Europe before smallpox and tuberculosis took it from there, TB was first seen in Europe around the year 1500 and then, followed by Conquistadors and Conquerors, herd immunity (payed for by the deaths of millions of Europeans) then presaged the killing millions more indigenous peoples thereafter.
+The origin of the virus smallpox as a natural disease is unknown, believed to have appeared around 10,000 BC in the first agricultural settlements in the Fertile Crescent of Africa, also in ancient Asian cultures to the east, Variola major smallpox was described in text as early as 1100 BC in China and also in ancient Sanskrit in India.

 I love aphorisms, the English word closely related to the French word cliché, Americans call them ‘truisms’ and they carry hard-won history and meaning.
 Philosopher John Stuart Mill wrote in an essay in 1837 that a good aphorism has “generally truth, or a bold approach to some truth” associated with it and it also helps if the saying is funny or witty.
 “What doesn’t kill you, makes you stronger“ is an aphorism credited to 19th century German philosopher and asshole Friedrich Nietzsche, translated from German into English, it has a kernel of truth about resilience, yet is hardly funny or witty.
-My favorite aphorist is the English poet, playwright, critic and royal courtier William Congreve (sorry England) and also the essayist, poet, critic, royal courtier and British spy, Daniel Defoe (sorry Scotland), Defoe wrote perhaps the first novel ever (with apologies to Miguel de Cervantes) and lived a life worthy of Don Quixote, a child during the Plague of London in 1665 and then the Great Fire of London the following year, he was later pilloried at New Palace Yard at Westminster in London for his ‘seditious’ writing (the only person ever pilloried that was showered with flowers and toasts to his good health by passing Londoners) he avoided debtor’s prison by dying penniless at age 71 on April 24, 1731 yet was a prolific and successful writer, utilizing over 100 pen names in his career and was really the first journalist as well, but under his own name Daniel Defoe published the best selling book of all time next to the Bible, the novel Robinson Crusoe, in 1719 about a man shipwrecked on a deserted island, and as we all are lately, he was lamenting to God:
+My favorite aphorist is the English poet, playwright, critic and royal courtier William Congreve (sorry England) and also the essayist, poet, critic, royal courtier and British spy, Daniel Defoe (sorry Scotland), Defoe wrote perhaps the first novel ever (with apologies to Miguel de Cervantes) and lived a life worthy of Don Quixote, a child during the Plague of London in 1665 and then the Great Fire of London the following year, he was later pilloried at New Palace Yard at Westminster in London for his ‘seditious’ writing (the only person ever pilloried that was showered with flowers and toasts to his good health by passing Londoners) he avoided debtor’s prison by dying penniless at age 71 on April 24, 1731 yet was a prolific and successful writer, utilizing over 100 pen names in his career and was really the first journalist as well, but under his own name Daniel Defoe published the best selling book of all time next to the Bible, the novel The Life and Adventures of Robinson Crusoe, in 1719 about a man shipwrecked on a deserted island, and as we all are lately, he was lamenting to God:

 He knows that I am here, and am in this dreadful condition; and if nothing happens without His appointment, He has appointed all this to befall me.
 Nothing occurred to my thought to contradict any of these conclusions; and therefore it rested upon me with the greater force that it must need be, that God had appointed all this to befall me; that I was brought to this miserable circumstance by His direction, He having the sole power, not of me only, but of every thing that happened in the world.
 Immediately it followed: Why has God done this to me?